Our Team and State Chapters

 Lorie Jones is an Environmental / Systems Engineer with strong management consulting skills.
 She has added considerable value to project approvals and permitting processes, through her high-level multidisciplinary systems approach to complex issues.

 An active member of Engineers Australia, Lorie has held various senior Office Bearer positions including WA Division President (2008).
-She is currently on the WA Branch Committee of the College of Leadership and Management (CLM) and is also a member of the Engineering Education Sub-committee.
+She served on the WA Branch Committee of the College of Leadership and Management (CLM) for several years, and is currently on the Industry Advisory Committee (IAC) for Mechanical and Industrial and Systems Engineering at Curtin University.

 Dr Matthias Raab